-Without having the proper torque specifications, assembling an engine, or any threaded fastener as far as that goes, is just asking for failure.
+Without having the proper torque specifications, assembling an engine, is just asking for failure.
 This is especially true on today’s lightweight engines that use mostly aluminum castings.

 Most people do not realize that a bolt or a stud acts like a big spring to hold parts together.
 It has to be stretched a certain amount in order to do its job.
 Even though there are tools to measure bolt stretch, most people do not own them and really do not need them.
 But almost anyone who does mechanical work will have a torque wrench.

-Manufacturers determine the amount of torque that is needed to stretch a bolt or stud the correct amount and they include that torque specification in their service documentation.
+Manufacturers determine the amount of torque that is needed to stretch a bolt or stud to the correct amount.

 It is important to note that most engine torque specs require 30w engine oil to get the correct stretch on the bolt.
 Some specialty fasteners require a specific lubricant.
 It is important to know which lube, if any, the bolt requires and to use it when tightening it.

 A torque wrench really only senses friction.
 For example, take a bolt with a torque specification of 50 lb ft.
 If you were to tighten it with no lubrication at all and mark it so that you know where it stopped turning, then loosen the bolt and apply some engine oil to the threads and under the head of the bolt, when you torque it again to 50 lb ft, it will most certainly turn considerably further, which means it has stretched more.
 This is why it is so important to know what, if any, lubricant the manufacturer specifies for each fastener.

 It is also important to pull on the torque wrench slowly and evenly without any type of jerking motions.

 This method of tightening fasteners in engines is relatively new.
 The reason for it is to get a more consistent stretch in the bolts.
 Since a torque wrench senses friction, there are a lot of variables that can affect proper tightening.